elk-audio/elkpy/README.md

 An asyncio user can elect to `await ElkpyEvent.wait()` to ensure that the command has been properly carried out.
 Ignoring the event is also a valid option for cases where absolute confirmation is not critical.

-Purely synchronous program have to implement their own systems to confirm that Sushi is indeed in the state they are expecting.
+Purely synchronous programs have to implement their own systems to confirm that Sushi is indeed in the state they are expecting.

 For more information about `asyncio.Event`: [https://docs.python.org/3/library/asyncio-sync.html]